Answers to Frequently Asked Questions

 These above are just a few suggestions, not in order of merit, and we do not specially endorse any restaurant or service provider.
-There are many more restaurants out there all over Singapore, Indian or otherwise, who are familiar with jain or vegan cuisine – just enquire with them or visit their websites before making your way there.
+There are many more restaurants all over Singapore serving Indian food or otherwise that are familiar with jain or vegan cuisine – just enquire with them or visit their websites before making your way there.

 7. We are Jains from overseas and planning to visit Singapore.
 Please advise us briefly on the Jain community & Society in Singapore.

 The Jains in Singapore come under the banner of the Singapore Jain Religious Society (SJRS).
 We are a small Jain community of about 450 families, living harmoniously with one another.
 Our Jain Sthanak is at 18 Jalan Yasin (in the Eunos area).
 There is a beautiful Murti of Bhagwan Mahavir(Darshani) consecrated at the Sthanak and can be visited for Darshan and Puja, as per timings advised above.

 The Jain Society in Singapore welcomes all Jains whether Sthanakvasi, Deravasi, Terapanthi, Digambar, Oswal or Porwad – speaking any language and regardless of creed, and can become a member and carry out Jain religious activities, keeping to the fundamental principles of Jainism.
 The Society maintains its prime objective of preserving Jain unity in Singapore.
 Even the Agams advise that religious activities could be changed according to time, place or sentiments; and the Jain Society in Singapore keeps this progressive attitude in fulfilling such needs but maintains fundamental Jain principles.

 8. We are a group of Jains or a Jain Tour Group and would like to include a visit to the Jain Sthanak in our itinerary when in Singapore.
-Please advise how we can organize the same.
+Please advise how we can organise the same.

 We apologise that we do not cater to tour groups or groups of tourists as we do not have the facilities to do so.